ampproject/amphtml/build-system/tasks/bundle-size/README.md

 # Bundle Size checks

-The `APPROVERS.json` file is a listing of compiled AMP runtime and extensions files.
+The `APPROVERS.json` file is a listing of compiled AMP runtime and extensions files in `extglob` syntax.
 Each rule has two parts:

 -   `approvers`: list of GitHub teams whose members may approve pull requests that fail the check